 The scientific value of the trajectory recorded on the Baltimore kinescope is limited by its lack of timing data, which no doubt explains why the SAO did not include any data from it in its published tables of Sputnik observations.
 As discussed in Sections 6.1 and 7, even without accurate timing data, still or motion picture imagery of a trajectory relative background stars, shot from a precisely known location, provides a useful check of orbital elements determined from complete observations.
 In this way, the Baltimore kinescope is helping to improve modern knowledge of the orbit of Sputnik 1 rocket.

 Visual observers noted that the rocket body varied regularly in brightness - caused by its rotation about its transverse axis, commonly described as a tumble.
 Visual measurements of the period of variation appear to have been rare (the author has yet to find a well documented example).
 The variation is evident on still photos as a gradual change in the density of the recorded streak, but the period was too long to have been fully recorded during typical exposures.
-The Baltimore kinescope recorded three consecutive maxima - a possibly unique record of Sputnik 1 rocket's rotational dynamics at that time.
+The Baltimore kinescope recorded three consecutive maxima - creating a unique record of Sputnik 1 rocket's rotational dynamics at that time.
 The period of variation was about 49 s.
 Given rotational symmetry of order 2, the period of rotation was about 98 s (disregarding synodic effect).

 In early 1959, the USAF ordered five Baker-Nunn cameras for tracking satellites too distant for radar.
 This film-based camera excelled at detecting and tracking faint satellites, but the USAF looked forward to an electro-optical system for real-time automated operation.
 Perhaps as a result of its successful imaging of Sputnik 1 rocket, the AFCRC-GRD sponsored formal tests of the Bendix-Friez Lumicon image-intensifier with large astronomical telescopes, conducted during 1958-59.
-Although the results were found promising for satellite acquisition,23 practical application of highly sensitive TV camera tubes was decades away.
-Two 1960s USAF projects: Facet Eye and AN/FSR-2, did not yield operational systems.
+Although the results were found promising for satellite acquisition,24 practical application of highly sensitive TV camera tubes was decades away.
+Two 1960s USAF video projects: Facet Eye and AN/FSR-2, did not yield operational systems.
 In the mid-1970s, MIT Lincoln Laboratory successfully demonstrated a system based on a Westinghouse Ebsicon tube with external image intensifier, that became the prototype of the GEODSS camera,42 phased into service at three sites during 1982-87.
 The USAF shut down its last Baker-Nunn camera in 1992.